av01d/fontselect-jquery-plugin/README.md

 ### Events

 Fontselect triggers the change event on the original element when a font is selected.
-An example is included to show how this could be used to update the font on the current page.
+See this example for how this could be used to update the font on the current page.

 ```
    $('input.fonts').fontselect().on('change', function(){